Let’s talk about the meat protein part of the kidney stone diet—it has always confused people, so let’s see if I can clear this up.

 The first thing patients usually say to me is, “I don’t eat red meat, Jill!”
-But, when we ask you to lower your meat protein, we’re also talking about ALL meat and seafood.
+But, when we ask you to lower your meat protein, we also talk about ALL meat and seafood.
 Chicken, pork, turkey, fish…all of it.
 These are all foods that contain purine which breaks down into uric acid.
 Too much uric acid can lower your pH, lower your citrate levels, and increase calcium levels.
 All of these factors can increase your risk for kidney stones.
 Overeating meat typically means overconsumption of sodium.
 And this, too, will add to higher urine calcium levels.

 On the flip side, I also speak to many vegetarian stone formers—many of whom are on a plant-based diet at their doctor’s recommendation.
 It’s not the plant-based diet that’s to blame, though; it’s the overeating of high-oxalate foods (beans, spinach, almond products) without fulfilling daily calcium requirements.